sunfishcode/basic-text/docs/text.md

    - U+17A3 with U+17A2
    - U+17A4 with U+17A2 U+17B6
    - U+FEFF (BOM) with U+2060 (WJ)
- - At the end of the stream, if any codepoints were transmitted and the last codepoint is not U+000A, after replacements, a U+000A is appended.
+ - At the end of the stream, if any scalar values were transmitted and the last scalar value is not U+000A, after replacements, a U+000A is appended.

 On output, before conversion to NFC:
  - As an option (BOM compatibility), off by default, prepend U+FEFF to the stream.
  - As an option (CRLF compatibility), off by default, replace "\n" with "\r\n".
  - Fail at any of the following:
-   - *Disallowed codepoints*
+   - *Disallowed scalar values*
    - U+0007 (BEL)
    - U+000C (FF)
    - U+001B (ESC)